Louisiana Month-to-Month Lease Agreement

 Required Notice To Raise the Rent on a Louisiana Month-to-Month Lease

-Louisiana requires that notice for a rental increase be delivered in writing, but doesn’t specify a particular timeframe for that notice.
-This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes, which in Louisiana is ten calendar days before the end of the month.
+Louisiana doesn’t specify a timeframe for notice to increase the rent.
+This means in most cases it’s reasonable for a landlord to keep the same standard advance notice provided for termination or other major lease changes.
+In Louisiana this is ten calendar days before the end of the month.

 Eviction in Louisiana Month-to-Month Rentals

-Louisiana tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Louisiana tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Louisiana typically take two to five weeks.

 For more information on the eviction process in Louisiana, click here.